openlawteam/lao-docs/docs/DueDiligence.md

 ## What information will members receive from projects?

 Projects apply for investment through The LAO's DApp.
-Applicants will submit relevant information about their project, including a background of founders, pitch deck, and relevant financial information.
+Applicants are expected to submit relevant information about their project, including a background of founders, pitch deck, and relevant financial information.

 If members believe that additional information should be collected from an applicant, the member can contact the project directly or ask the service provider to obtain the information on The LAO's behalf.